COSCS340/news/README.md

 # Course evaluations are open
   * https://utk.campuslabs.com/courseeval/  The site will be available until midnight on Monday, April 30
+  * Note on the future of the final project repositories

+I have no plans to remove or modify this repository, so you can continue working on it if you chose to do so.
+I create a separate github organization for each class I teach, so nothing will be changed or overwritten (by me) and your ownership of the repo will remain.
+It the code produced might be of wider use, I'd recommend you add a suitable license to it (e.g., gpl, apache, or mozilla) to clarify the terms of use.

+Furthermore, I'd like to make these projects public (if you have not made them public yet), but this can only be done if everyone on your team agrees to do so for your project.
+You can keep it private, copy it to another organization (after the end of semester) if you wish, however.
+I enabled administrative privileges on your repo for all team members, so you can make it private/public add/remove team members, etc.

+Longer term, the projects will stay here as long as GitHub keeps them, and I'll try to find alternative home if GitHub decides to end its hosting.

 # Class 44: April 27
    * PhoneGames
    * Quantum Stock Optimization